Adil Salahuddin: Designer

 He was employed between 1967 and 2002, by Pakistan Security Printing Corporation in its design department in Karachi.
 It was during this period that he designed these stamps.
 This corporation was responsible for designing Pakistan's currency notes, postage stamps and cheque books for banks.
 He retired from this job in 2002 after 35 years of service.

 During his career, Adil Salahuddin has done sculptures, portraits, paintings and calligraphy besides doing miniature art.
-He is best known for designing hundreds of postage stamps for the Pakistan Post Office.
+He is best known for designing hundreds of postage stamps for the Pakistan Post.

 Salahuddin believes that art must be protected and preserved.
 So he has donated his collection of 200 albums of postage stamps from 116 countries to the State Bank of Pakistan Museum & Art Gallery.